SaaS

 To authenticate with an RSA key pair instead of a password, see Key-pair authentication and key-pair rotation in the Snowflake documentation:

-cnspec shell snowflake --account ACCOUNT-ID --region REGION --user YOUR-USER-ID --role YOUR-ROLE --private-key PATH-TO-KEY
+cnspec shell snowflake --account ACCOUNT-ID --region REGION --user YOUR-USER-ID --role YOUR-ROLE --identity-file PATH-TO-KEY

 Scan Snowflake